reactjs/rfcs/text/text/0000-prevProps-in-getDerivedStateFromProps.md

 # Motivation

-In my library `componentWillMount()` compared a property to find out if it has changed, and if it did then the component changed its own internal state.
+In my library `componentWillReceiveProps()` compared a property to find out if it has changed, and if it did then the component changed its own internal state.
 There's a suggestion to use `componentDidUpdate()` but it feels smelly because "derive state from props" is what my old `componentWillReceiveProps` really does so the name kinda fits in only if it did have `prevProps` argument.

 # Detailed design